varunjha089/Python_Data_Structure_and_Algorithm/Chapter-01/README.md

 ## Strings

+- Strings are immutable sequence objects.
+As string, being **im-mutable**, do not change the instance; each method simply returns a value.

+The Cheat sheet on most commonly used `strings` methods.

 | Methods | Description |
 |--- |--- |
 | `s.count(substring, [start, end])` | Counts the occurances of a substring with optional *start* and *end* parameter. |